gregdingerguitar

 (2016-18), and most recently (2017-2022) with "Fishbowl" [Rock Band photos].

-Three recent musical ventures he's been involved with are: "Frets, Keys & Pipes" - a duo with singer/keyboard player Harvey Boyer, with a repertoire ranging from classical to rock 'n' roll, Tin Pan Alley and jazz; and with the advent of the COVID-19 pandemic, a quintet of male singers (from Ars Choralis), called "The Quarantinis," who've produced "virtual" performances of songs including Greg's re-write of The Beach Boys' "In My Room" titled "In My Zoom" and Greg's arrangement of The Beatles' "This Boy" (available on YouTube).
+Four recent musical ventures he's been involved with are: "Frets, Keys & Pipes" - a duo with singer/keyboard player Harvey Boyer, with a repertoire ranging from classical to rock 'n' roll, Tin Pan Alley and jazz; and with the advent of the COVID-19 pandemic, a quintet of male singers (from Ars Choralis), called "The Quarantinis," who've produced "virtual" performances of songs including Greg's re-write of The Beach Boys' "In My Room" titled "In My Zoom" and Greg's arrangement of The Beatles' "This Boy" (available on YouTube).
 They closed the show in an Ars Choralis fundraising concert on Oct.
-22, 2022, and expect to reconstitute in spring of 2023.
+22, 2022, and opened the show at Maverick Concerts' "Prelude" concert in June of 2023.
+In Sept. of 2021 Greg formed a new ensemble, the Mid-Hudson Classical Guitar Quartet, with Russ Austin, Maureen Newman and Richard Udell.

-Their repertoire largely consists of arrangements
+Their repertoire consists of arrangements

 by Greg of guitar duo, trio & quartet music from the Renaissance to the present